Siddharth-jain99/fraud-detection-ml-statistical-analysis/README.md

 # How to run the program

 - Make sure all the files are in the same directory
-- Run the change_data.py file first
+- Run the change_data.ipynb file first
-- Next either run the Label-Encoding.py or One-Hot-Encoding.py file
+- Next either run the Label Encoding.ipynb or One Hot Encoding.ipynb file

 ## Introduction